neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

+---
-# Deploying and Debugging smart contracts using the Remix
+title: Using the Remix
+---

-*This tutorial will show you step by step how to use [Remix](https://doc.neonlabs.org/docs/glossary#remix) and [Metamask](https://doc.neonlabs.org/docs/glossary#metamask) to create and deploy a simple smart contract on Solana.
+*This tutorial will show you step by step how to use [Remix](about/terminology.md#remix) and [Metamask](about/terminology.md#metamask) to create and deploy a simple smart contract on Solana.
 Although the instructions use Solana's [Testnet](https://docs.solana.com/clusters#testnet), they may also be applicable to Solana's [Devnet](https://docs.solana.com/clusters#devnet) or Solana's [Mainnet Beta](https://docs.solana.com/clusters#mainnet-beta).*

 ## Requirements
 Before you start, make sure of the following: